BioBoost/course-linux-essentials/docs/b-managing-linux-systems/02-users-and-groups/README.md

 ## Removing a User

+TODO

+## Challenges

+Try to solve the challenges without using google.
+Better to use the man-pages to find the information you need.

+Mark challenges using a ✅ once they are finished.

+### ❌ System user accounts

+*Try to login to the `daemon` system user account.
+Use `sudo su daemon`.
+What does it display as a message ?
+What application is outputting this message ?
+Run that application and prove it.*

 <!--
 userdel	Deletes a user account and related files. delgroup	Removes a group from the system.